best fort lauderdale real estate agent

 What Does That Cost?

-iTrip manages your vacation rental for 25% of the gross revenue, with no nickel and dime extra charges for the day to day, week to week management.
-You can consult Rene and Matty when considering a property; they can advise you how much you can charge for daily and weekly rent, and any repairs and/or capital expenditures the property might require, furniture and design, to maximize your investment.
-They will help you stock your Property with linens, towels, plates and silverware, anything else which may be required.
+These Vacation Rental Management companies charge between 15 and 25 percent of the gross revenue.
+Ask what services they provide, if there are any costs over and above their percentages.
+Some may try to nickel and dime you with extra charges for day to day versus week to week management.
+You can consult them when considering a property.
+They can advise how much you can ask for in daily and weekly rent, and any repairs and/or capital expenditures the property might require, such as furniture and design, to maximize your investment.
+They can help you outfit your Property with linens, towels, plates and silverware, anything else which may be required.
 Of course, any supplies, remodeling or repairs will be paid by you.

 How Much Will Property Taxes Be?